If you don’t have a blog yet, you are missing out! A blog can be a great tool to grow both personally and professionally. For instance:

 You can use the InstantDomainSearch.com tool to check whether the domain you want is free or not.

-Notite that while the .com extension is the most popular one, .org and .net are also quite popular and therefore could be used for your domain if you can’t find a nice .com domain.
+Notice that while the .com extension is the most popular one, .org and .net are also quite popular and therefore could be used for your domain if you can’t find a nice .com domain.
+You can always add a domain prefixes or suffix to your first choice name.

 2. Get a web hosting company